MTonyM/MTonyM.github.io/_pages/about.md

   - /about.html
 ---

 Yiming is a Post-bachelor graduate from [School of information Science and Technology, ShanghaiTech University](http://sist.shanghaitech.edu.cn/).
 His research interests are about **Medical Image Processing, Generative Model, Human Pose Transfer, Deeplearning Interpretability, Sparse Representation**.
-He is now a researcher in [AILab, Bytedance Inc.](https://ailab.bytedance.com/) During the working time, his skills in engineering improved obviously.
+He is now a researcher in [AI Lab, Bytedance Inc.](https://ailab.bytedance.com/) During the working time, his skills in engineering improved obviously.
 And he is ready for an aboard study/research career.

 ## HighLight